martejulie/fitSVD/README.md

 }
 ```

-The `Experiment` class takes the name of a datafile as argument, which may look at the following
+The `Experiment` class takes the name of a datafile as argument, which may look like the following
 ```
 414
 2.502999 81.091224 1.262092